-Based on the recent expositions of scholars (Alias, 2012; Molla and Uddin, 2013; Rochman, 2013; Ismail and Zali, 2014 and Haneef et al., 2015; Usman and Tasmim, 2016), this study opines that the operational mechanism of the proposed WIMIM should have three fundamental pillars upon which viable human resource development is achieved.
-These pillars, as illustrated in Figure 9, comprise of the following:
+Based on the recent expositions of scholars (Alias, 2012; Molla and Uddin, 2013; Rochman, 2013; Ismail and Zali, 2014 and Haneef et al., 2015; Usman and Tasmim, 2016), this Study opines that the operational mechanism of the proposed WIMIM should have three fundamental pillars upon which viable human resource development is achieved.
+These pillars, as illustrated in Figure 10.4 below, comprise of the following:

-- The working capital obtained through the mobilization of waqf donations and wadá'i (investment deposits); - Sharikát al-uqood (formal MSMEs) financed through debt and equity financing modes; and - Credits created by judicious disbursement of qurood hasanah (interest-free investment loans).
+- The working capital obtained through the mobilization of waqf donations and wadá'i (deposits); - Sharikát al-uqood (business partnerships) through direct and indirect involvement with clients; and - Credits created by judicious disbursement of qurood hasanah (interest-free investable loans).